praton1729/flow_idea_tracker/docs/README.md

 int add_idea_block_to_the_bottom_of(struct idea_node* current_node);
 int copy_this_block(struct idea_node* copy_source);
 int paste_to_this_block(struct idea_node* paste_desitination);
+int edit_this_block(struct idea_nore* current_node);
 ```
 - Need to implement an idea window which will be a simple ncurses screen with keyboard enable navigation.
 - Should be able to parse any given idea and draw a simple flowchart.
 - No low level routines should be exposed to the main application.
+- Press `c` for copy, `e` for edit, `v` for paste, and `q` for exit.
+- Edit will open the idea node in an edit window which will show all parameters in a
+  vim window and ready for edit.
+- **Need to draw a state machine for this**.

+## Dir structure of `.flow` dir

+- `.flowconfig` : config file.
+	- Would need to write a small parser for parsing it.
+	- Use `yacc` and `bison` for it.
+	- It would be a good exercise to write a small parser in C.
+	- Format of the configs would be simply `CONFIG_OPTION=<value>`.
+	- Need to document all the config options in man page.
+	- The default config file would have all options enabled if option is
+	  boolean otherwise a default value would be provided.
+- Can store the `ideas` dir inside the `.flow` dir,
+	- All `.json` flles would be stored inside it.

 # Controlflow of the application